Hannah Whitall Smith: Career

 On November 5, 1851 Hannah married Robert Pearsall Smith, a man who also descended from a long line of prominent Quakers in the region.
 The Smiths settled in Germantown, Pennsylvania.
 They disassociated themselves somewhat from the Quakers in 1858 after a conversion experience, but Mrs. Smith continued to believe a great deal of Quaker doctrine and gloried in her Quaker background and practices.
 The Smiths were highly influenced firstly by the Plymouth Brethren, and then by the Methodist revivalists.
 Out of influence from the Wesleyan doctrine of sanctification, and in accordance with Quaker teaching and influences from spiritualism, Mrs. Smith and her husband formulated and promulgated the Keswick theology.
 They were also influenced by William Boardman, who wrote The Higher Christian Life (1858).

 From 1864 to 1868, Robert and Hannah Smith lived in Millville, New Jersey.
 Robert managed Hannah’s father’s business, the Whitall, Tatum & Company glass factories.

 William Boardman apparently groomed Robert and Hannah Smith to join the Holiness movement as speakers.
 From 1873–1874 they spoke at various places in England, including Oxford, teaching on the subjects of the "higher life" and "holiness," after a foundational meeting at the Broadlands Conference sponsored by the spiritualists Lord and Lady Mount Temple.
 A painting was commissioned of Broadlands Conference and she was the central figure of the painting by Edward Clifford.
 Her husband is not in the painting as he had been unfaithful.
 The text she is reading notes that you can put your trust in God but not in men.
-The tiny white figures behind her are thought to represent souls contacted by spiritialism.
+The tiny white figures behind her are thought to represent souls contacted by spiritualism.

 In 1874 Hannah helped found the Woman’s Christian Temperance Union (WCTU).
 That same year, the Smiths traveled to the German Empire and Switzerland, where they preached in several major cities.
 In 1875, they returned to England and conducted meetings in Brighton.
 Due to a sexual scandal involving Robert, their visit to England came to an abrupt halt.
 Their marriage came under serious strain through Robert Smith's persistent adultery and Mrs. Smith's advocacy of strong feminist views of the role of women that were contrary to the patriarchal ideas dominant in their time.
 She also served as the national superintendent of the WCTU Evangelistic Department, producing a network of activists across many countries.
 By this time, however, Hannah's work with the WCTU as well as her book, The Christian’s Secret of a Happy Life (1875), was well-known internationally.
 Mary Clement Leavitt, WCTU world missionary having just been in New Zealand wrote to Hannah Smith in August 1885 to ask for contacts in England, stating: "I met a Rev. Mr. Hill, Anglican missionary in Auckland, an exalted servant of the Lord, and my chief helper there who owes, he says, what he is spiritually to you, under the Lord.
 I find your writings in many households, and have met several persons who attended your meetings in England."